drganghe/energy-climate-policy/README.md

 ## How to help

-If you like this work, please **Star** this repository.
+If you like this course, you can **Star** the course [repository](https://github.com/drganghe/energy-climate-policy) to help more people to see it.
 If you find any issue, please use the "Report an issue" on the right side of a specific page.
 You can help more people to access the open-source course by spreading the word.
 Comments and suggestions are very welcome.